fajrulcore/fjrtelebot/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-Please keep the folder structure modular and follow standard formatting.
+Please maintain the modular folder structure and follow standard formatting.